jmossberg/websocketpp-examples/README.md

 # How to run WebSocket++ examples

 The examples below assume alternative 1 above was used, i.e. using Docker.
 Running the examples without Docker is similar.
+Just skip the commands that involve the `docker_websocketpp.sh` script.

 1. Start docker container and start the minimalistic server